+21.3.
 Other Assignments.
 Except as otherwise expressly provided in this Agreement, the provisions of this Agreement shall inure to the benefit of and be binding upon, the successors and permitted assigns of the parties.
 Registrar shall not assign or transfer its rights or obligations under this Agreement without the prior written consent of the Registry Operator, which shall not be unreasonably withheld.

-THE PARTIES hereto have caused this Agreement to be signed electronically and executed by their duly authorized representatives.

-REGISTRY: XYZ.Com LLC

-Name: Daniel Negari Title: Manager
+22. RRA DATA PROCESSING ADDENDUM.
+RO and Registrar each agree to comply with the terms of the RRA Data Processing Addendum attached hereto.

-[RRA Data Processing Addendum For All XYZ TLDs follows]
+[RRA Data Processing Addendum follows]

-RRA Data Processing Addendum For All XYZ TLDs
+RRA Data Processing Addendum

-This RRA DATA PROCESSING ADDENDUM (the “Data Processing Addendum”) is made by and between the undersigned registry (the “Registry”) and registrar (the “Registrar”) (each a “Party” and together the “Parties”), and is effective as of May 25, 2018, and supplements the terms and conditions of all Registry-Registrar Agreements (the “RRAs”) executed between the Parties.
+This RRA DATA PROCESSING ADDENDUM (the “Data Processing Addendum”) is made by and between XYZ.COM LLC (the “Registry”) and registrar agreeing to this Data Processing Addendum (the “Registrar”) (each a “Party” and together the “Parties”), and is effective as of May 25, 2018, and supplements the terms and conditions of all Registry-Registrar Agreements (the “RRAs”) executed between the Parties.

 To the extent of any conflict between the RRAs, as amended (including any of its attachments), and this Data Processing Addendum, the terms of this Data Processing Addendum will take precedence.
 Capitalized terms not defined below will have the meaning provided to them in the RRA.

-INTRODUCTION
+1. INTRODUCTION.

 This Data Processing Addendum establishes the Parties’ respective responsibilities for the Processing of Shared Personal Data under the RRAs.
 It is intended to ensure that Shared Personal Data is Processed in a manner that is secure and in accordance with Applicable Laws and its defined Purpose(s).
 Though this Data Processing Addendum is executed by and between the Registry and Registrar as an addendum to the RRAs, Purposes for Processing are often at the direction or requirement of ICANN as a Controller.
 Certain Purposes for Processing under the RAAs may also be at the direction of the Registrar or Registry, each as a Controller.

-DEFINITIONS
+2. DEFINITIONS.

+2.1.
 Applicable Agreements.
 Collectively means this Data Processing Addendum, the Registrar Accreditation Agreement (“RAA”), the Registry Agreement (“RA”), and the RRAs, as those documents are applicable and binding on any individual Party.